Steadying0235/gpu-screen-recorder-fork/README.md

 1) screen-direct capture has been temporary disabled as it causes issues with stuttering.
 This might be a nvfbc bug.
 2) Recording the monitor on steam deck might fail sometimes.
 This happens even when using ffmpeg directly.
 This might be a steam deck driver bug.
 Recording a single window doesn't have this issue.
 3) Videos created on AMD/Intel are in variable framerate format.
 Use MPV to play such videos, otherwise you might experience stuttering in the video if you are using a buggy video player.
 Try saving the video into a .mkv file instead when using AMD/Intel, as some software may have better support for .mkv files (such as kdenlive).
-### AMD/Intel root permission
+### AMD/Intel/Wayland root permission
-When recording a window under AMD/Intel no special user permission is required, however when recording a monitor the program needs root permission (to access KMS).
+When recording a window under AMD/Intel no special user permission is required, however when recording a monitor (or when using wayland) the program needs root permission (to access KMS).\
 To make this safer, the part that needs root access has been moved to its own executable (to make it as small as possible) and a GUI sudo prompt is shown to run this executable as root.
-The executable is called "gsr-kms-server".
+The executable is called "gsr-kms-server".\
-However this doesn't work if you want to start replay at startup for example.
-To fix this, run: `sudo setcap cap_sys_admin+ep /usr/bin/gsr-kms-server` if you have installed GPU Screen Recorder from source or AUR.
+However this doesn't work if you are using the flatpak version of GPU Screen Recorder.

 # Performance
 On a system with a i5 4690k CPU and a GTX 1080 GPU:\